 You should begin training your dog for the hotel stay right when the idea of staying in a hotel pops up in your mind.
 The longer your dog practices, the better it’ll behave.

 How can you train your dog for a hotel stay?

 Also, ensure that your dog does not react aggressively or violently to strange, new sounds.
 You can instill this tolerance in your furry pal by vacuuming your house in your dog’s presence, banging the doors a bit, and rewarding your dog when it doesn’t react strangely to odd noises.

 Opt for a dog-friendly hotel

-Dog-Friendly hotels can cut down your struggles by half.
-When your dog sees others dogs and receives a welcoming treatment, it’ll enjoy the time away from home instead of struggling to settle.
+Dog-friendly hotels can cut down your struggles by half.
+When your dog sees other dogs and receives welcoming treatment, it’ll enjoy the time away from home instead of struggling to settle.

 Dogs love affection and recognition.
 So, when the staff treats your dog well, it’ll adjust quickly.

 Note that different dog-friendly hotels have different policies—some charge for doggy damage to the room, while others prohibit dogs in pool places or breakfast areas.

 Therefore, we recommend browsing the policies of the dog-friendly hotel you’re considering.

 With that said, there’s a tiny bit of a problem.
 Pet-friendly hotels are a bit more expensive than regular hotels.
 So, we recommend checking out dog-friendly hotel deals before you book one.